gabrielecanepa/igscraper/README.md

 > ⚠️ Make sure to have `./bin` in your `$PATH` and be in the `igscraper` folder

-Run locally, specifying one or multiple comma-separated usernames/hashtags as target (without the `#` before an hashtag):
+Run locally, specifying one or multiple comma-separated usernames/hashtags as target (without `#` before an hashtag):

 ```sh
 igscraper -T @gabrisquonk,lewagon -l 50 -k coding,lisbon -o Desktop/posts.csv